isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1511.md

 ---
-title: Salesforce Sales Cloud Professional Edition - Premier Success and Jumpstart Setup (10 Users)
+title: Salesforce is the #1 CRM, bringing companies and customers together in the digital age.
+It's an integrated CRM platform that gives teams a single, shared view of their customers so they can deliver the intelligent, personalized experiences their customers have come to expect from every brand and build lasting, trusted relationships.
 permalink: /productivity-solutions-grant/solutionrepo/solution1511
 ---

 ### Description

-Salesforce is the #1 CRM, bringing companies and customers together in the digital age.
-It's an integrated CRM platform that gives teams a single, shared view of their customers so they can deliver the intelligent, personalized experiences their customers have come to expect from every brand and build lasting, trusted relationships.
+200410660N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSalesforce_Annex_3_CRwef12August2021-_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria